Brad Day

-Brad Day (born 23 September 1994) is a professional rugby league footballer who plays as a or for Featherstone Rovers in the Championship.
+Brad Day (born 23 September 1994) is a professional rugby league footballer who plays as a or for Oldham in the RFL Championship.

 Playing career

 Day has previously played for the Castleford Tigers in the Super League and the Batley Bulldogs in the Championship.

 Newcastle Thunder

 On 25 October 2021, it was reported that Day had signed for Newcastle Thunder in the RFL Championship.

-Featherstone
+Featherstone Rovers

-In September 2022, Day signed a contract to join RFL Championship side Featherstone ahead of the 2023 season. he still play for Featherstone rover and in a monster in the game.
+In September 2022, Day signed a contract to join RFL Championship side Featherstone ahead of the 2023 season..